iiyyll01lin/cartesi-stock-exchanger/README.md

 # Stock Token Exchange with Cartesi

 This project implements a decentralized stock token exchange leveraging Cartesi for verifiable off-chain computation.
+The system supports both **MOCK mode** (for development/testing) and **REAL mode** (for production with actual Cartesi infrastructure) via Docker Compose profiles.

 > **⚠️ IMPORTANT:** Docker permissions are required to run this project.
 Make sure you either run the scripts with `sudo` or add your user to the docker group with `sudo usermod -aG docker $USER` (requires logout/login to take effect).

 ## Overview

 The exchange allows users to deposit ETH and specific stock tokens (like AAPL, represented as ERC20) into a smart contract.
 Buy and sell orders are placed on-chain, locking the necessary funds.
+The complex task of matching these orders is delegated to either:

+* **MOCK Mode**: A Python Flask server (`python-runner`) that simulates Cartesi logic for rapid development
+* **REAL Mode**: Actual Cartesi infrastructure (`cartesi-node` + `stock-exchange-dapp`) for production-ready verifiable computation

-The complex task of matching these orders is delegated to a Cartesi Machine, which runs a Python script (`offchain_logic.py`) implementing a price-time priority matching algorithm.
-Once the Cartesi computation is complete and finalized, an authorized admin triggers an on-chain function to process the results, updating user balances and order statuses according to the matched trades verified by Cartesi Compute.
+The system runs a Python script (`offchain_logic.py`) implementing a price-time priority matching algorithm.
+Once the computation is complete, an authorized admin triggers an on-chain function to process the results, updating user balances and order statuses.

+## Deployment Modes

+The project uses Docker Compose profiles to support different deployment scenarios:

+* **MOCK Mode (Development)**: `docker compose --profile mock up` or `docker compose up`
+* **REAL Mode (Production)**: `docker compose --profile real up`
+* **Both Modes (Testing)**: `docker compose --profile mock --profile real up`

 ## Frontend Design